 He was a Marine cannoneer.
 He had finished his year’s service in ‘Nam in June ’67, his mother recalled as she rode along on her way to Fort Myers to see The Wall.
 Bronson volunteered for another six months firing the Marines’ big guns on the front lines in Quang Tri Province.
 He was scheduled to be discharged from the service in December, just in time for a holiday wedding to his high school sweetheart, Debora Drum.

 It was Halloween when a Marine Corps major showed up at the Westfall’s front door late one afternoon.

 “My husband and I had gone to a dinner party that evening.
 We were trying to take a break from our problems at home.
 My mother was in the final stages of Alzheimer’s disease.
 We got someone to take care of her that evening.

-“The major told the lady staying with my mother,”I’m suppose to find them.
+“The major told the lady staying with my mother, ”I’m supposed to find them.
 But I’ll be back in the morning.
 Don’t tell them I came by,” Gini recalled.
 “The woman didn’t say a word.